 The quest for this relationship can be compared to the holy grail of human relationships.
 Our path at New Acropolis is a constant search towards the metaphysical values.
 This quest is also the path towards true and sustainable friendship.
 We call this a “Philosophical Friendship”.

-Here we are guided by the wisdom of the New Acropolis Worldwide President, Delia Steinberg Guzman, when she writes about Philosophical Friendship, “It is what makes it possible for two persons to try to know each other, to comprehend each other, through the knowledge of their own self.
+Here we are guided by the wisdom of the Honorary President of International Organisation New Acropolis, Delia Steinberg Guzman, when she writes about Philosophical Friendship, “It is what makes it possible for two persons to try to know each other, to comprehend each other, through the knowledge of their own self.
 It is what makes respect, patience, and constancy to be born.
 It is the one that forgives but also corrects and the one that encourages each one to be better each time so they deserve the friend.”

 True Philosophical Friendship is an outcome of developing inner harmony.
 This harmony may then expand to encompass a relationship and harmonize it.
 Once a certain level of harmony is achieved, the relationship can become profound and transcend beyond circumstances or challenges.